Birthgap — global fertility and the timing of parenthood

 Global average (2024): 2.12 · European average (2024): 2.13

-The average number of children per mother in Bulgaria stands at 1.976 in 2024, showing a very slight decline from 1.979 in 2023.
-Over the past five years, the trend has been upwards, with a five-year average of 1.9494.
-When compared to the 1970s average of 2.2198, the current CPM is approximately 0.24 lower.
-Bulgaria ranks ninth out of 38 countries worldwide and is among the European nations with the lowest CPM, holding the seventh position out of 31.
+In 2024, the average number of children per mother in Bulgaria stands at 1.98, showing minimal change from 1.98 recorded the year before.
+Over the past five years, this figure has been on an upward trend, with a five-year average of 1.95.
+Compared to the 1970s average of 2.22, the current rate is approximately 0.24 lower.
+Among a group of 38 countries worldwide, Bulgaria is ranked 9th, while within Europe, it positions near the lower end, at 7th out of 31.

 Children per Mother (CPM) over the decades